eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 For instructions to install the `nodeos` binaries, see the [Install EOSIO pre-compiled binaries](http://docs.eosnetwork.com/leap/latest/install/install-prebuilt-binaries) tutorial but do not start `nodeos` at this stage.

-**EOSIO.CDT Binaries**
+**CDT Binaries**

-For instructions to install the EOSIO.CDT binaries, see the [Install EOSIO.CDT binaries](http://docs.eosnetwork.com/cdt/latest/installation/) tutorial.
+For instructions to install the CDT binaries, see the [Install CDT binaries](http://docs.eosnetwork.com/cdt/latest/installation/) tutorial.

 ### **1.2.
 Create a development wallet**